 Primary Responsibilities of the MCA:

-• Licensing Oversight: MCA is responsible for managing all licensing aspects, ensuring that cannabis businesses operate legally and efficiently.
+- Licensing Oversight: MCA is responsible for managing all licensing aspect, ensuring that cannabis businesses operate legally and efficiently.

 The Cannabis Reform Act: